 The work of the Supervisory Board and its committees

 The Supervisory Board advises the Management Board in its strategic planning and projects.
 It decides on the matters assigned to it by law, the Articles of Association and its rules of procedure.
 The Supervisory Board is responsible for supervising the management of the company by the Management Board.
-It is comprised of ten shareholder representatives and five employee representatives, and it convened for seven meetings in 2020.
-Five decisions were made by way of circular resolution.
-All members of the Supervisory Board attended more than half of the meetings of the Supervisory Board in the 2020 financial year either in person, or virtually via telephone or video conference.
+It is comprised of ten shareholder representatives and five employee representatives and it convened for five meetings in 2021.
+One decision was made by way of circular resolution.
+All members of the Supervisory Board attended more than half of the meetings of the Supervisory Board in the 2021 financial year either in person, or virtually via telephone or video conference.

 A Committee for Board Affairs has been appointed to handle the relationship between the company and the members of its Management Board relating to employment and salary; this committee also acts as the Nominating and Remuneration Committee and is composed of the members of the Executive Committee of the Supervisory Board.
-The Committee dealt with the remuneration strategy and succession planning in three meetings in 2020.
+The Committee dealt with the remuneration strategy and succession planning in several meetings in 2021.

 The Audit Committee of the Supervisory Board performs the duties assigned to it by law.
 The Audit Committee convened for three meetings, which were also attended by the statutory auditor of the (consolidated) financial statements, and there were also discussions with the auditor without the presence of the Management Board.
-The meetings dealt with all the documents relating to the financial statements, the Corporate Governance Report and the appropriation of profit proposed by the Management Board and the report on the audit of the risk management (all for the 2020 financial year).
-Furthermore, the audit of the 2020 financial statements of the companies of the consolidated group was planned, and the statutory auditor reported on the results of preliminary audits.
+The meetings dealt with all the documents relating to the financial statements, the Corporate Governance Report, the appropriation of profit proposed by the Management Board and the report on the audit of the risk management (all for the 2020 financial year).
+Furthermore, the audit of the 2021 financial statements of the companies of the consolidated group was planned, and the statutory auditor reported on the results of preliminary audits.
 In particular, the Audit Committee received quarterly reports from Internal Audit concerning audit areas and material findings based on the audits conducted and the compliance officer reported on her activities on an ongoing basis.
 The accounting process was monitored on the basis of concrete case studies.
 A public tender was launched for the audit of the financial statements for the 2023 financial year.

 The Investment Committee advises the Management Board with regard to its investment policy; it has no decision-making authority.
 The Investment Committee held four meetings during which the members discussed the capital investment strategy, questions concerning capital structure and the focus of risk management and asset liability management.